taylorshelton/academic/content/home/teaching.md

 +++

-At Georgia State, I’ll be teaching the following courses:
+At Georgia State, I’ll be teaching the following courses in the coming year:

+- GEOS8030 Seminar in Cartography: Critical Mappings
+- GEOG4774 / GEOS6774 Contemporary Urban Theory and Issues
 - GEOG4518 / GEOS6518 Digital Cartography

 In my previous position at Mississippi State University, I was responsible for teaching the following courses: